-Assuming compliance by the District with its covenant to comply with the requirements 5. of the Internal Revenue Code of 1986, as amended (the "Code"), with respect to the Bonds, and except as provided in the following sentence, interest on the Bonds is not includable in the gross income of the owners of the Bonds for purposes of federal income taxation under current law.
+Under current law, assuming compliance by the District with its covenant to comply with 5. the requirements of the Internal Revenue Code of 1986, as amended (the "Code"), with respect to the Bonds, and except as provided in the following sentence, interest on the Bonds is not includable in the gross income of the owners of the Bonds for purposes of federal income taxation.
 Interest on the Bonds will be includable in the gross income of the owners thereof retroactive to the date of issue of the Bonds in the event of a failure by the District to comply with applicable requirements of the Code, and its covenants regarding use, expenditure, and investment of proceeds of the Bonds and the timely payment of certain investment earnings to the United States Treasury.
 We render no opinion as to the exclusion from gross income of the interest on the Bonds for federal income tax purposes on or after the date on which any action is taken affecting such covenants upon the approval of counsel other than us.
 Interest on the Bonds is not an item of tax preference for purposes of the federal individual or corporate alternative minimum tax.
-Such interest will, however, be included in the calculation of the federal alternative minimum tax imposed on corporations by the Code.
+For taxable years that began on or before December 31, 2017, such interest will, however, be included in the calculation of the federal alternative minimum tax imposed on corporations by the Code.
 The Code contains other provisions that could result in tax consequences, as to which we express no opinion, as a result of ownership of the Bonds or the inclusion in certain computations (including without limitation those related to the corporate alternative minimum tax) of interest that is excluded from gross income.